cbueche/Agent-Jones/README.md

 ------

 - Version `22.5.2017` with Python 2.x is cosidered stable, and deployed on at least 3 major networks with 1'000+ devices, WAN and LAN, routers and switches, all Cisco.
 - Version `10.10.2018` with Python 3.x should be considered as beta, because I could not try every case.
 Especially the "write-functions" haven't been tested.
 Get in touch if you see an issue.
+This version is not deployed anywhere, because the intended use (cbQoS polling on Cisco 3850) is not working (Most likely a Cisco bug).

 Features